DrBenC/drbenc.github.io/about.markdown

 permalink: /about/
 ---

-I'm a crystallographer and I love to tinker with electronics, code in Python, and I love a bit of CAD and 3D printing.
+I'm a crystallographer and I also tinker with electronics, code in Python, and I love a bit of CAD and 3D printing.

 I also love Lego, climbing, Dark Souls and cycling.